karlinglee93/ilinux/readme.txt

-I'm going to study Linux today by using Git & Cloud Servers provided by Alibaba Cloud whith is pretty generous company that students pay 9.9 yuan per month only!
+I'm going to study Linux & c++ today by using Git & Alibaba Cloud Servers
+whith is pretty generous company that students pay 9.9 yuan per month only!